- Written by Dr.Mehmet Demircioglu

 Storage solution, hydration, temperature, time outside the body, gentle handling, and team coordination also matter.
 These are not usually advertised with big headlines, but they can influence graft survival in a very real way.

-This is why I prefer to speak about instruments honestly.
-A tool is valuable when it helps me protect the graft, protect the skin, and follow the surgical design more precisely.
+I judge instruments by what they help me protect.
+A tool is valuable when it helps protect the graft, protect the skin, and follow the surgical design more precisely.

-A tool becomes dangerous when it gives the patient confidence while the clinical planning is weak.
+A tool becomes dangerous when it reassures the patient while the clinical planning is poor.

-This is also why I care about the rhythm of the surgery.
+The pace and rhythm of surgery matter for the same reason.
 A long operation with tired hands, rushed graft placement, or poor coordination can harm a result even if the clinic is using fashionable equipment.

 Hair grafts are living tissue.
 They need gentle handling, a clean field, proper hydration, and a team that understands when speed helps and when speed becomes careless.

-Before I choose a technique, I need to understand the patient.
+Before I choose a technique, I check the patient.
 I look at age, family history, donor capacity, hair caliber, curl, color contrast, miniaturization, previous surgery, medication history, and the pattern of future loss.

 This comes before the tool.
 If the patient is young and still losing hair aggressively, a technically clean operation can still become a long term mistake if the hairline is too low or the donor reserve is spent too early.

 If the patient has advanced hair loss, I do not plan by asking how many grafts can be extracted in one day.
 I ask how the donor can be used wisely over a lifetime.
-That is why graft number planning must be connected to donor preservation, not just coverage.
+For that reason, graft number planning must be connected to donor preservation, not just coverage.

 Hairline design is another area where the surgeon matters more than the tool.
 A row of grafts can be placed with a modern device and still look artificial if the shape, irregularity, density gradient, and temple transition are wrong.